New Zealand National League: OFC Champions League

 The OFC Champions League, also known as the O-League, is the premier football competition in Oceania.
 It is organised by the OFC, Oceania's football governing body.
 It has been organised since 2007 under the current format, following its successor, the Oceania Club Championship.
 Two teams from the New Zealand National League participate annually.
 Four O-League titles have been won by teams from New Zealand.

 Charity Cup

 The Charity Cup was introduced in 2011 and is contested between the winner of the National League Grand Final and the winner of the Chatham Cup.
+Although it was planned to start in 2022 after the inaugural season of the National League, the Charity Cup only restarted in 2024.